★ The horror game you have been waiting for ★

 Not yet.
 Mosquito: Pitch Black is Android only.
 If enough iPhone users ask, that helps decide what to build next: appshaide@gmail.com.

 An indie developer in Estonia who got bitten too many times.
-Same person who made Family Stars, AbiÄpp, Senior Helper, Peretärnid, and Tiny Chaos Button: HaideApps.
+Same person who made Family Stars, AbiÄpp, Senior Helper, and Peretärnid: HaideApps.